ROI of an Optimised User Experience

 Prioritize Methodically: (Value ÷ Effort) × Confidence = Priority

-It reduces development costs and speeds delivery of the most valuable enhancements, avoiding wasted time and budget on secondary optimizations.
+It reduces development costs and speeds delivery of the most valuable enhancements, avoiding wasted time and budget on secondary optimisations.

 (Value ÷ Effort) × Confidence = Priority